 Pre-requisites: COMP3200 Introduction to Object-oriented Programming, COMP5200 Further Object-oriented Programming, COMP3230 Databases and the Web, COMP3240 Computer Systems, COMP5270 Operating systems and architecture.

 OverviewThe module will cover a mixture of theoretical and practical topics in the area of the Internet of Things (IoT), that is, the use of Internet technologies to access and interact with objects in the physical world.
 This will include coverage of the range of sensor and actuator devices available, ways in which they communicate and compute, methods for getting information to and from IoT-enabled devices, and ways of visualising and processing data gained from the IoT.
-A practical component will consist of building the hardware and software for a sensor network and a system to visualise data from that network.
+A practical component will consist of building the hardware and software for a sensor network and a system to collect, process and visualise data from that network.

 This module appears in: